Sammyregt/alx-higher_level_programming/README.md

-Project undergone during my software engineering studies at ALX
+Project on SQL done during my studies at ALX